jsj26364/asset-catalog/README.md

 # asset-catalog
-A test project to catalog items
+A test project written in SpringBoot 1.x - catalogs things